danielrearden/graphql-zephyr/README.md

-# GraphQL Sprout
+# GraphQL Zephyr

-> Grow SQL queries from the root up! 🌱
+> Making Postgres and GraphQL a breeze 🌬️

 ## Usage